sofiane-wattiez/API_JDM/README.md

 * This api is created with Grafikart french course for Api-Platform libraries :

-* This code is result of course with symfony6 and php8 version
+* This code is result of course with symfony6 and php8 practice

 * sources : https://grafikart.fr/tutoriels/api-platform-intro-1902#autoplay